Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Extra

 The template can be downloaded either from this page or from [AnkiWeb](https://ankiweb.net/shared/info/510199145)

-Separate parts of the source code for use in your own card templates can be found in the `Source code` folder.

-For trying out the template without downloading any files, an interactive demo is available on [CodePen](https://codepen.io/Eltaurus/full/mdaMQby)

 The template can be used for Memrise courses imported into Anki with [this extension](https://github.com/Eltaurus-Lt/CourseDump2022)